 Use the lowest effective dosage for the shortest duration consistent with individual patient treatment goals.
+Dosage is not weight dependent.

 Initiate the dosing regimen for each patient individually, taking into account the patient's severity of pain, patient response, prior analgesic treatment experience, and risk factors for addiction, abuse, and misuse.